ying-tang/help-documentation/_cinder/alternative_method_for_volume_encryption.md

 The next couple of steps take a considerable amount of time (maybe hours, depending on volume size), so you might want to run these commands through `nohup` or a similar utility, just to make sure it completes even if the shell session goes down.

-8) Before you encrypt/lock the volume, you'll need to write random data to the volume.
+Step 8) Before you encrypt/lock the volume, you'll need to write random data to the volume.
 The method recommended here is going to err on the side of safety--it is the most robust approach:

 {% highlight bash %}
 nohup sudo shred -v --random-source=/dev/urandom --iterations=2 /dev/vdb